Man Debates Dumping Girlfriend Who Refuses To Admit She Killed His Dog In Tragic Misstep, Seeks Advice Online

 Cut ties, embrace fresh starts.
 Condolences to OP.

-Behavioral psychologists emphasize the role of cognitive dissonance in this scenario, where the individual struggles between their love for their partner and the betrayal felt from her actions.
 Cognitive dissonance often forces individuals to confront uncomfortable truths about their relationships, which can lead to significant emotional distress.

-According to the Journal of Personality and Social Psychology, individuals experiencing cognitive dissonance often resort to rationalization or justification to alleviate their discomfort, which may not resolve the underlying issues.
+Individuals experiencing cognitive dissonance often resort to rationalization or justification to alleviate their discomfort, which may not resolve the underlying issues.

 Responsibility's on a permanent vacation.
 Time for a guilt-free exit.